Evaluation

 -

-Each argument of the function are evaluated, left to right.
+Each argument of the function are evaluated, left to right, unless the function has a

 An argument can be held, in which case it is not evaluated.
 Held arguments can be useful when you need to pass a symbolic expression to a function.
 If it wasn't held, the result of evaluating the expression would be used, not the symbolic expression.